Is this your child's symptom?

 - If won't eat solid foods, give milk or formula as the fluid.

-- Caution: Do not use fruit juices, sports drinks or soft drinks.
-Reason: They make diarrhea worse.
+- Caution: do not use most fruit juices, full-strength sports drinks or soft drinks.
+Reason: they can make diarrhea worse.

 - Oral Rehydration Solutions (ORS), such as Pedialyte:

 - ORS is a special fluid that can help your child stay hydrated.
 You can use Pedialyte or the store brand.
 It can be bought in food stores or drug stores.